Liquidator420/Multi-Threading/README.md

 This program demonstrates how multi-threading can be used to parallelize matrix multiplication, potentially improving performance for large-scale computations.
 The execution times for different thread counts can be analyzed to determine the optimal number of threads for a given workload.

 ---

-Feel free to modify or expand upon this explanation as needed!